Virtual Family-Friendly Activities in Charlotte

 This Huntersville, NC staple is known for educating visitors on the lifestyles of planters and settlers in back-country North Carolina.
 While you can’t explore the grounds in person, you can still access educational resources through Latta Learning, where field trips come to you.
 Recent lessons include natural Easter egg dyeing, making a yarn doll and education for girls in the early 1800s.
 Lessons are accompanied by worksheets and activities you can do from the comfort of your own home.

 The internationally-renowned Mint Museum is dedicated to collecting, conserving and exhibiting important works of art to educate visitors.
-To continue to engage with the community, it’s offering the Museum From Home program, where families can enjoy crafts and activities inspired by art in their own dwellings.
+To continue to engage with the community, it’s offering the Museum From Home, presented by Chase program, where families can enjoy crafts and activities inspired by art in their own dwellings.
 You can watch tutorial videos and create art, like watercolor paintings, abstract shaving cream prints and make-your-own mandalas.
 Then, take the little ones on a virtual tour of the museum’s Uptown location.

 Dedicated to honoring the history and heritage of NASCAR, the NASCAR Hall of Fame combines educational experiences with hands-on exhibits.
 To keep the learning alive at home, the Hall is offering online education through SPARK!
 Learning.
 These STE(A)M-driven activities give students from elementary school to high school the chance to apply lessons to real-world problem solving.
-Lessons are updated weekly: check out “The Force of Friction” now.
+Check out “The Force of Friction” now.

 Located in the Concord Mills mall, SEA LIFE Aquarium is an interactive destination where you can view thousands of aquatic creatures.
-While the aquarium is closed, kids can still interact with the sea life through the aquarium’s “Making Magic with Merlin” initiative.
+You don't have to be there in person for kids to interact with the sea life through the aquarium’s “Making Magic with Merlin” initiative.
 Watch creatures from the touch pool get their lunch, meet some beluga whales or check out Under the Sea Storytime, all viewable from the aquarium’s national Facebook page.